rancher/docs/content/rancher/v2.x/en/backups/configuration/storage-config/_index.md

 Resources can be encrypted before they are saved in a backup file.

-The `rancher-backup` operator uses the same process to encrypt the backups as is described in the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) for encrypting data at rest.Encryption details are provided in an EncryptionConfiguration YAML file.
+The `rancher-backup` operator uses the same process to encrypt the backups as is described in the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/) for encrypting data at rest.
+Encryption details are provided in an EncryptionConfiguration YAML file.

 You can use any EncryptionConfiguration YAML, including one that is already used in your Kubernetes cluster.